 🔴 Tier 3 — Above ₹2,50,000 total (Established private B-schools)

-A 9-10x range from cheapest to most expensive.
+A roughly 4x range from cheapest to most expensive.
 But fees alone don't tell the story — entrance difficulty, faculty quality, and placement reality vary massively.

-1. BHU FMS — the gold standard (if you can get in)
+1. BHU IM-BHU (formerly FMS) — the gold standard (if you can get in)

 Why so cheap: BHU is a Central University — government-subsidised.
 Tuition fees are kept low by design.

-The catch: Admission is exclusively through CAT at percentile cutoffs typically above 95 for general category.
-FMS-BHU receives 10,000+ CAT applications annually for ~100 seats.
+The catch: Admission is exclusively through CAT — recent general-category shortlist cutoffs around the 85th percentile, with final selection via GD-PI.
+IM-BHU receives 10,000+ CAT applications annually for ~118 seats (59 MBA + 59 MBA-IB).
 The fee is the lowest in the list; the entry barrier is the highest.

-Best for: CAT 95+ percentile candidates who can dedicate 8-10 months to focused prep.
+Best for: Candidates with strong CAT percentiles (recent shortlist cutoffs ~85+) who can dedicate 8-10 months to focused prep.

 Not for: Anyone whose CAT prep wasn't intensive, or who wants admission in the current cycle without a 99-percentile-or-bust risk.